henry-thompson/face-emotion-api-workshop/README.md

 If you want to follow along with the coding then make sure you have the following. __It is highly recommended you do this before coming along.__

-1. Make sure you have Git installed.
-If not, follow instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-2. Clone this repository by typing this command: `git clone https://github.com/cambridge-msp/face-emotion-api-workshop.git`.
+1. Clone this repository by typing this command: `git clone https://github.com/cambridge-msp/face-emotion-api-workshop.git`.
-3. Navigate to the project directory: `cd face-emotion-api-workshop`.
+2. Navigate to the project directory: `cd face-emotion-api-workshop`.
-4. Open Android Studio.
+3. Open Android Studio.
 Open this project - it is in the directory mentioned in point 3.
 It is likely that Android Studio will complain that the correct SDK version is not installed: _install the SDK_ by following the instructions if so.
-5. It is likely Android Studio will say the project requires a Gradle Sync.
+4. It is likely Android Studio will say the project requires a Gradle Sync.
 Follow the instructions to sync the project.
-6. Checkout the workshop branch: `git checkout workshop`.
+5. Checkout the workshop branch: `git checkout workshop`.

 If you don't want the "workshop version" but would rather see the complete version, do `git checkout master` at any point.
 To return to the workshop version, do `git checkout workshop`.
 (See below for details on the "workshop version").